designerzen/InterFACE/README.md

 ## Requirements
 - Face
 - Video camera or web cam
-- A screen with dimensions greater than 320 x 320 pixels
+- A screen with dimensions greater than 320 x 280 pixels
 - A relatively modern computer (GPU prefered)
-- Speakers or headphones
+- Speakers or headphones or MIDI equipment

-- Mouse / Keyboard / finger to change optional settings
+- Optional: Mouse / Keyboard / finger to change settings

 ## Credits
 - [Drake Music](https://drakemusic.org) for inspiration and support